sociam/indx/README.md

 ### Installation

-Run `./setup-env.sh` to create a new `virtualenv` and install the webbox dependencies:
+Run `./setup-env.sh` to create a new `virtualenv` and install the INDX dependencies:

     ./setup-env.sh